What is heat stress?

 Treating heat stress is difficult, as there is no ‘magic drug’ to bring down the guinea pig’s temperature and reverse the changes already occurring.
 Treatment is supportive – proving oxygen and intravenous fluids while cooling the patient.

-First aid at home consists of bathing the guinea pig in cool water or placing wet towels around them.
+First aid at home consists of wetting or wrapping your guinea pig with cool wet towels.
 But don’t waste too much time trying to treat your guinea pig at home.

 If a guinea pig suffers heat stress, you must go immediately to a veterinarian!